Manolis Kottis: Rodos

 During the eight years he played with Rodos, he made sure to constantly prove his executive scoring ability, culminating in being named the top scorer of the second division in 1977 season with 28 goals, while also making a decisive contribution in the promotion of Rodos to the first division.
 He was the first player of Rodos to complete a hat-trick in the first division, as he did scoring all the goals for his club in the 3–1 win over PAS Giannina.
 The transfer rumors that had long started becoming more and more intense for Kottis, when in his first season with Rodos in the league as he emerged as the 2nd top scorer with 24 goals, tied with Dušan Bajević behind the 31 goals of Thomas Mavros.
 The main competitors for the player from Rhodes were AEK Athens and Olympiacos.
-The determination of Loukas Barlos emerged victorious, when in the summer of 1980 the President of AEK visited Rhodes alongside the official, Nikos Stratos and the vice-president, Petros Lalos offering 2,000,000 drachmas to Kottis to join AEK.
-Kottis, hesitating to leave Rhodes and doubting his acclimatization in Athens counter-proposed the amount of 2,500,000, hoping for a setback from the President of AEK, who, to his surprise, agreed.
-The signatures came in and Kottis moved to the capital wearing the yellow-black shirt.
+In the summer of 1980 the president of AEK Athens, Loukas Barlos visited Rhodes alongside the official, Nikos Stratos and the vice-president, Petros Lalos to sign him, offering 2 million drachmas to Kottis.
+The player hesitating to leave Rhodes and doubting his acclimatization in Athens, counter-proposed the amount of 2.5 million, hoping for a setback from the president of AEK.
+To his surprise, the determination of Barlos emerged victorious since agreed the counter-proposal of Kottis.
+Thus on 11 July the transfer became official with Rodos receiving the fee of 7.5 million drachmas and Christos Kalaitzidis and Stelios Kaselakis as exchange.

 AEK Athens

-The then deadly attacking duo of Mavros-Bajević with the "short-tall" model immediately brought Kottis to the prime position of the competitor of Mavros for a place in the eleven.
-The position of "tall" passed from Dušan Bajević to Mojaš Radonjić, but the position of "short" was very difficult to claim due to the football class and leading personality of Thomas Mavros.
-The difficulties of adapting to the Greek capital, led Kottis back to Rodos as a loan for a year to then return again to the double-headed eagle.
+The then deadly attacking duo of Mavros-Bajević with the "short-tall" model immediately brought Kottis to the prime position of the competitor of Mavros for a place in the starting eleven.
+The position of Dušan Bajević passed on to Mojaš Radonjić, but the position of "short" was difficult to claim due to the class and leading personality of Thomas Mavros.
+The difficulties of adapting to the Greek capital, led Kottis back to Rodos on 1 January 1982 as a loan for a year.
+On 1 December he returned to the double-headed eagle after his loan was expired.
 His acquaintance with the later wife from Nea Filadelfeia relieved to him from the difficulties of the life in Athens and the awareness in the administration of AEK that a partnership like the Mavros–Bajević was almost impossible to re-exist, gave Kottis the opportunities he was looking for to participate in the yellow-black jersey.
 He made his debut on 7 September 1980 in a 5–1 home win against Kavala.
 He won the Greek Cup in 1983 playing in the final in the 2–0 win against PAOK.
-He also scored in the 65th minute of the home win against Újpest on 14 September 1983, for the First round of the UEFA Cup Winners' Cup.
+He also scored in the 65th minute of the home win against Újpest on 14 September 1983, for the first round of the UEFA Cup Winners' Cup.